 Part 21 - Conditional Expectation (given events)

 In this video, we introduce a new concept for the conditional probability: the so-called conditional expectation.
 It explains what we expect as a outcome of a random variable under the condition described by an event.
+We remember the particular formula by using an indicator function, written as $ \mathbf{1}_B $.

 Part 22 - Conditional Expectation (given random variables)